welai/dual-range-bar/readme.md

 ## Capability

 Any version of Internet Explorer is not supported.
 But it works fine on Edge and other modern browsers.
-It is not working well on touch screens when the page is scrolling.

 ## TODO

 * A method to remove a bar
-* Fix the known issues

 ## Contributions